 What principles apply when processing personal data?

-When processing personal data, you must adhere to the following 6 principles:
+When processing personal data, processors must adhere to the following six principles:

 - The processing must be fair, transparent and lawful